This summer, wear your heart on your sleeve and your bold personality on your eyes. Define and bring dimension to your eyes with ombre eye shadows.

 9 Ombre Eye Shadow Looks to Inspire You

-If you find ombre eye shadow looks daunting, these eleven looks will show you the potential of the godly gradient look and inspire you to try it out.
+If you find ombre eye shadow looks daunting, these nine looks will show you the potential of the godly gradient look and inspire you to try it out.

 1. Frosty Ombre Eye Shadow